Palestinian police clash with gunmen in West Bank, one killed | Law-Order

 U.S.-sponsored Palestinian statehood talks with Israel collapsed in 2014.
 Since then, the domestic credibility of the PA has waned, while Hamas leaders regularly calling on militants in the West Bank to step up attacks on Israel.
 The Palestinian Authority has limited self-rule in the Israeli-occupied West Bank.
 Hamas rules Gaza, which it seized from Palestinian President Mahmoud Abbas' Fatah in a brief 2007 civil war.

 "The Palestinian Authority has positioned itself as an exclusive agent of the (Israeli) occupation against our Palestinian people," Hamas spokesman Fawzi Barhoum said.
-The PA has not commented on the latest violence.
-It has previously rejected such allegations and in turn accuses Hamas of trying to incite the public against it to weaken it.
+Dweikat called for calm.
+"Now more than ever, we are in need of unity," he said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)